 This program runs in tandem to the rest of the curriculum, rather like one of the esoteric classes introduced in each new volume of Harry Potter.
 There are weekly chapel services and regular Christian Studies classes.
 For most of the boys in my year these were a routine to endure.
 The chapel services were scheduled immediately before lunch: we sat hungry in the pews, sweating in our grey wool, wondering where we’d end up on the handball courts.
 Only the Chaplain had the power to release us; if we didn’t attack the hymns with sufficient gusto he’d hold us into lunchtime, until he could extort from us at least a facsimile of religious fervour.
-There were attempts to engage us on our level, sermons built around Joan Osborne’s “One of Us”.
-But most of us were as immune to theology as restless young dogs; we could be made to sit still, but in our hearts we were already out bounding.

 * * * * *